pflanze/anysexpr/README.md

 * inexact and complex numbers
 * performance tuning (perhaps do not use genawaiter? optimize error struct sizes.)
 * intern the symbols ([value.rs](src/value.rs))
-* change functions to take settings (as methods on it)
 * better error behaviour: parser should return errors but try to make it possible to continue?
 Does that require passing the next token in the error and re-using it, or should parsing use Peekable?